 Fortunately, there are now many ways to automatically update the progress of individual tasks without spending your whole day involved in it.
 A good project management tool will give you a quick access dashboard which displays easy-to-understand information about where each task is in its own cycle.
 While the most common way is to provide this information through percentages, it is also possible to alter your dashboards to show data in terms of pie charts, bars or any number of other formats.

-The benefits of having an effective task management system are manifold:
+The benefits of having an effective task management software are manifold:

 - It is easier to monitor progress and identify issues or bottlenecks